 We target some of the largest epithelial cancer indications, such as colorectal, lung, brain, breast, pancreatic and head and neck cancers, with the potential to expand into other indications and earlier lines of treatment.

-The two partnered clinical-stage programs are an immuno-oncology program of six targets being developed in collaboration with Shire, three of which are in Phase 1 development, and a program directed to Staphylococcus aureus bacteremia, which is in Phase 1b development by Genentech.
+The two partnered clinical-stage programs are an immuno-oncology program of six targets being developed in collaboration with Servier, three of which are in Phase 1 development, and a program directed to Staphylococcus aureus bacteremia, which is in Phase 1b development by Genentech.

 What are antibodies?